 The income statement

-Useful Tips on Learning Bookkeeping at Home
+Practical Advice for Learning Bookkeeping at Home

 All of these are a great place to start for any beginner.
 However, as simple as it might seem on paper, it’s important you recognise when the beast becomes too big.
 When this is the case, you should know to pick the right time to hand things over to a professional.